hadron-lang/hadron/README.md

+:warning: **This project is still in progress, most of the features described here are not implemented** :warning:

 # hadron

 hadron is a custom programming language written in C. It is designed to be a versatile language that can be transcompiled to other languages or interpreted.
 It aims to provide a simple and intuitive syntax, while still being powerful and flexible.